googlemaps/flutter-driver-sdk/README.md

         url: git@github.com:googlemaps/flutter-driver-sdk.git
 ```

-2. Follow the instructions at the `google_maps_navigation` plugin Readme to add your API key to the appropriate files in your Flutter project.
+2. Follow the instructions at the `google_navigation_flutter` plugin Readme to add your API key to the appropriate files in your Flutter project.

    [Google Maps Navigation Installation](https://github.com/googlemaps/flutter-navigation-sdk/blob/main/README.md#installation)